rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 valgrind --xml=yes --xml-file=report.xml <program> <arguments>
 ```

-To extend the set of known Vagrind rules define them in the file _$SONARQUBEHOME/extensions/rules/valgrind_.
+To extend the set of known Valgrind rules define them in the file _$SONARQUBEHOME/extensions/rules/valgrind_.
 See [[Extending the code analysis]] for details.

 ### Vera++
 Vera++ does static C++ code checking, focusing mostly on style issues.
 To feed Vera++ analysis results into SonarQube:
 * Find all the files we want to be analysed
 * Pipe this list into Vera++ and
 * Pipe the resulting output into a Perl script which finally generates the required XML.

 Altogether: